manjeetsingh100001/MaxFashion-Clone/README.md

 # MaxFashion-Clone
-MaxFashion is a ecommerce website, with a simple and advanced UI with a lot of advanced functionality.
-We have tried to clone some of functionality of it.
-With HTML, CSS and JS Only.
+MaxFashion is a ecommerce website,this is a frontend of maxFashion-clone .
+With HTML, CSS ,javascript

 - Sign-in/Sign-up  using google auth
 - landing page